EricHripko/eric.hripko.com/_posts/2018-05-14-containerising-jekyll-website.md

 Bundled gems are installed into `/usr/local/bundle` ...
 {% endhighlight %}
-Ideally, we would want this step to be cached, as dependencies of the theme will rarely change. `jekyll/jekyll` suggests to use [caching with a volume](https://github.com/envygeeks/jekyll-docker/blob/master/README.md#caching), which (in my opinion) is a really bad idea.
+Ideally, we would want this step to be cached, as Ruby dependencies of the website will rarely change. `jekyll/jekyll` suggests to use [caching with a volume](https://github.com/envygeeks/jekyll-docker/blob/master/README.md#caching), which (in my opinion) is a really bad idea.
 Implementing this method goes against the 'predictable environment' idea and is, frankly speaking, an